Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Evaluation of Identifying missing Relevant Persona

-\textbf{Average number of unknown relevant personas (Ave.\ Per.)} is reported to show how many pieces of unknown relevant personas the model identifies; we calculate the average number of unknown relevant personas generated per PICQ of the models.
+\textbf{Average number of missing relevant personas (Ave.\ Per.)} is reported to show how many pieces of missing relevant personas the model identifies; we calculate the average number of missing relevant personas generated per PICQ of the models.